yunho-c/charsiug2p-tvm/NOTES/KV_CACHE_IMPLEMENTATION_PLAN.md

 2) Wire prefill only and validate logits equivalence.
 3) Add step function and update runtime loop.
 4) Turn on `verify` and check exact match + CER.

+## Implementation status (current)

+- `export_torch_model_with_cache` now exports a prefill module with a 1-token prefix and a step module that uses a dynamic cache length for the past key/value tensors.
+- Runtime uses the prefill/step outputs directly (cache grows each step) via `tvm_g2p_cached`.
+- Remaining risk: verify that Relax + `from_exported_program` can lower dynamic cache dimensions; if not, we may need to revert to fixed cache tensors plus explicit slicing in the wrapper.